Syntax

 ```

-you can control the behavior when an error occurs.
 The available variants for specification are:

 - `default`: as described above.